 If you are having trouble getting your yeast going, try these solutions:

 - Use distilled water.
 Tap water often contains high amounts of chlorine, which can inhibit growth of the natural yeasts and bacteria.

 - Make sure your flour doesn’t contain any preservatives.
 This will also inhibit yeast and bacteria.

 - Keep it somewhere warmer.
 Like next to a radiator or your stove.

 - Add a raisin or pineapple juice.
-On the very first feed (day 1 only!), use pineapple juice instead of water.
+Use pineapple juice instead of water on the first feed (day 1 only!).
 Or add a raisin to the water.
 This will give the yeast some extra sugar to help them get growing.

 Use your yeast in one of these survival bread recipes.